 How I got the job: through family.

-Jeff and I saw a classified ad in a local newspaper promising a well-paying job, called up and were invited for an interview.
-As it turns out, that interview was held with about 20 other people, and it wasn't so much an interview as a sales demonstration of how to move your quota of frozen seafood.
+After Jeff and I saw a classified ad in a local newspaper promising a well-paying job, we called the number listed and were invited for an interview.
+As it turns out, that “interview” was held with about 20 other people, and it wasn't so much an interview as a sales demonstration of how to move your quota of frozen seafood.

-I remember being blown away by the sales abilities of the man running that meeting, but I had very little confidence in the complete lack of my own sales experience and one slick demo didn't help.
-Plus, even though I wasn't very religious at the time, I still wasn't crazy about selling non-kosher food like shrimp and lobster that I couldn't truthfully tell potential clients I enjoyed.
+I remember being blown away by the sales abilities of the man running that meeting.
+I, on the other hand, had very little confidence in the utter lack of my own sales experience, and one slick demo didn't help.
+Plus, even though I wasn't very religious at the time, I still wasn't crazy about selling non-kosher food like shrimp and lobster that I couldn't truthfully tell potential customers I enjoyed.

-Jeff wasn't interested but I was still curious enough that I spent a full day as a trainee in a car with another trainee and a salesman, going around a nice neighborhood to see what we could earn.
+Jeff wasn't interested in continuing but I was curious enough that I spent a full day with another trainee and a salesman, visiting a nice neighborhood to see what we could earn.

-As you can imagine, after spending all day on my feet going house to house to see the supposedly-experienced salesman make only 2 sales, I didn't continue with the program.
+After spending all day going house to house to watch the supposedly-experienced salesman make only 2 sales, I didn't continue with the program.